juchem/build-alacritty/README.md

 unset OUT_DIR
 ```

+The source code for this image can be found at [juchem/build-alacritty](https://github.com/juchem/build-alacritty).

 A pre-built image can be found in [docker
 hub](https://hub.docker.com/r/bstlang/build-alacritty).
 Note that when using
 the pre-built image there's **no need** to clone this repository.
 The